An in Depth Look at Forage

 Forage analytical laboratories commonly determine the content of crude protein, ash, various fibre fractions, fats, water soluble carbohydrates and some minerals and vitamins.
 The forage digestible energy (DE) can then be estimated from these constituents.
 The use of near infra-red spectroscopy (NIRS) has revolutionised forage nutritive content analysis compared to wet chemistry and results can be turned around quickly.
 Microbial analysis may be performed for identifying pathogens or spoilage microorganisms.
 The presence of respiratory or other allergens can also be evaluated, as all hays carry respirable particles.

-Steaming the hay or haylage in a Haygain will reduce 99% of the respirable particles, bacteria and mould from any forage.
+Steaming the hay or haylage with a Haygain Hay Steamer will reduce up to 99% of the respirable particles, bacteria and mould from any forage.